 It’s simple, really.
 Concrete mudjacking works by drilling holes into the concrete, which are injected with a special limestone/portland concrete mixture with a high-pressure pump.
 This forces the concrete up out of the ground where it has settled and makes it level with the surrounding slabs.
 The process also fills in the empty space while re-pressurizing the soil.
 This solution lasts for years to come and will keep your property looking clean and safe.

 Choose Adams Foundation Repair

 If you have existing concrete on your property that is sinking, then mudjacking may be the best solution for you.
 It will help you maintain the investment that you have in your property’s hardscaping and allow it to continue to function as it should.
 Adams Foundation Repair only hires the professionals that know how to get the job done right.
-If you’re wondering whether mudjacking might be right for your property, call today for a free estimate.
+If you’re wondering whether mudjacking might be right for your property in St. Louis, call today for a free estimate.